Mojang Studios: Scrolls naming dispute

 In August 2011, after Mojang had attempted to trademark the word "Scrolls" for their game, ZeniMax Media, the parent company of The Elder Scrolls publisher Bethesda Softworks, issued a cease and desist letter, claiming that Scrolls infringed on ZeniMax's "The Elder Scrolls" trademark, that Mojang could not use the name, and that ZeniMax would sue the studio over the word's usage.
-Persson offered to give up the trademark and add a subtitle to Scrolls name, however, as Mojang ignored the cease and desist letter, ZeniMax filed the lawsuit in September.
+Persson offered to give up the trademark and give Scrolls a subtitle.
+However, as Mojang ignored the cease and desist letter, ZeniMax filed the lawsuit in September.
 Bethesda's Pete Hines stated that Bethesda was not responsible for the lawsuit, rather the issue was centred around "lawyers who understand it".
 Mojang won an interim injunction in October, the ruling being that Scrolls and The Elder Scrolls were too easy to differentiate, though ZeniMax could still appeal the ruling.
 In March 2012, Mojang and ZeniMax settled, with all "Scrolls" trademarks and trademark applications being transferred to ZeniMax, who would in turn licence the name to Mojang for use with Scrolls and add-on content, but not for sequels or any other games with similar names.